Data and materials from the journal article: "State anxiety by itself does not change political attitudes: A threat of shock experiment"

 Archive

 Filename: 4.
-Raw Data.7z No License defined Restricted to Private (Only you and Repository Staff) |
+Raw Data.7z No License defined Restricted to Private (Only Data Provider and Repository Staff) |

 Download (891MB)